ea7kir/q100transmitter/README.md

 - Requires the paserver to live on the LAN

 ## Connections
+- Wired internet connection (not wifi)
 - 5 volt supply to Encoder and Raspberry Pi
 - HDMI video to Encoder connector
 - LAN to Raspberry Pi RJ45 connector
 - Encoder RJ45 to ethnernet/usb adpater
-- ethnernet/usb adpater to bottom Raspberry Pi USB3 connector
+- Ethnernet/usb adpater to upper Raspberry Pi USB2 connector
-- Pluto middle USB to top Raspberry Pi USB3 connector (yes, Pluto is powered from RPI)
+- Pluto middle USB to lower Raspberry Pi USB2 connector (yes, Pluto is powered from RPI)
 - GPIO to TX Remote PCB
 - GPIO to HMC349 RF Switch